Sherrard repeats as BCR Three Rivers All-Sports Champions

 It was the roar of the Tigers in the Three Rivers Conference once again this year - the Sherrard Tigers.

-Sherrard’s championship in girls track and runner-up finishes in baseball and softball this spring clinched the Tigers’ second straight BCR Three Rivers All-Sports Championship, outscoring Princeton, 90-84.5.
+Sherrard’s championship in girls track and runner-up finishes in baseball and softball this spring clinched the Tigers’ second straight Bureau County Republican Three Rivers All-Sports Championship, outscoring Princeton, 90-84.5.

 Sherrard held just a two-point edge over Princeton through the winter sports season.